-Pursuant to the Registration Rights Agreement, the Company filed an initial registration statement on October 12, 2007 to register 3,333,333 shares of common stock issuable to YA Global, and such registration statement became effective on November 1, 2007.
-The Company filed another registration statement to register an additional 891,667 shares of common stock issuable to YA Global.
+Pursuant to the Registration Rights Agreement, the Company filed an initial registration statement on October 12, 2007 to register 3,333,333 shares of common stock, underlying the convertible notes, issuable to YA Global, and such registration statement became effective on November 1, 2007.
+The Company is required to register an additional 891,667 shares of common stock issuable to YA Global.
+However, YA Global has amended its Registration Rights Agreement deferring its right to have such additional shares registered.
 If the shares issuable to YA Global remain outstanding after all shares under the registration statements have been sold, the Company may be required to file additional registration statements for those shares.
 These registration rights will cease once the shares issuable to YA Global on January 22, 2008 are eligible for sale by the investor without restriction under Rule 144(k).
 Upon certain events, the Company has agreed to pay as partial liquidated damages an amount equal to 1.0% of the aggregate purchase price paid by the investors for any convertible debentures then held by the investors, but these payments may not exceed 12% of the aggregate purchase price paid by the investors.
 The maximum liquidated damages payable under the Registration Rights Agreement is \$600,000.
 The Company has not recorded an estimated registration rights liability as the Company anticipates that it will fulfill its obligations under the Registration Rights Agreement.